Austin Herink: College career

-2015 Season
+2015 season

-In 2015, he started all 11 games at quarterback for the Bucs and was named to the SoCon Academic Honor Roll.
+In 2015, Herink started all 11 games at quarterback for the Bucs and was named to the SoCon Academic Honor Roll.
 He led the team in completions (116), passing yards (1,261), passing touchdowns (6) and completion percentage (60.4).
 He also rushed for 155 yards and five touchdowns.
 He earned two Bowman Jewelers Offensive Player of the Week honors (Maryville and Kentucky Wesleyan).
 He totaled a season-high 261 passing yards against Emory and Henry (Sept.
 26).
 He rushed for a season-best 134 yards in the win over Kentucky Wesleyan (Nov.
 21), as well as rushing for two touchdowns and threw for three scores with 220 passing yards against the Panthers.
 In that game, he completed 14 of his 17 passes vs. KWC.
-He would also go 10-of-13 at Charleston Southern (Sept.
-17) and 11-for-15 vs. Maryville (Sept.
-10).
-He threw and rushed for one touchdown in the win over Warner (Oct.
-31).
+He would also go 10-of-13 at Charleston Southern (September 17) and 11-for-15 vs. Maryville (September 10).
+He threw and rushed for one touchdown in the win over Warner (October 31).

-2016 Season
+2016 season

-This season he was named to SoCon All-Academic Team and SoCon Honor Roll.
-He would be named SoCon Offensive Player of the Week following ETSU’s win over Western Carolina at Bristol Motor Speedway (Sept.
+In 2016, Herink was named to SoCon All-Academic Team and SoCon Honor Roll.
+He was named SoCon Offensive Player of the Week following ETSU’s win over Western Carolina at Bristol Motor Speedway (Sept.
 17) He would once again start all 11 games at quarterback for the Blue & Gold.
 He would pass for 1,695 yards and seven touchdowns with a completion percentage of .596 (161-for-270) and rushed for 106 yards and three touchdowns.
 He Ranked seventh in the SoCon in passing yards per game (154.1), passing efficiency (115.0) and total offense per game (163.7).
 He would pass for a then career-high 269 yards and three touchdowns in the Bucs’ win over Western Carolina, as well as set a career high in completions (25) at Mercer (Nov.
 5).
-He Recorded at least one touchdown pass in the Bucs’ final four games of the season (The Citadel, Mercer, Cumberland and No. 18 Samford).
+He recorded at least one touchdown pass in the Bucs’ final four games of the season (The Citadel, Mercer, Cumberland and No. 18 Samford).
 He also rushed for two touchdowns in the win over West Virginia Wesleyan (Oct.
 20).

-2017 Season
+2017 season

-In the 2017 season, he was named to the SoCon Fall Academic Team and SoCon Honor Roll, as well as being named SoCon Student-Athlete of the Week on Sept.
-27. He broke ETSU’s single-game passing record with a 434-yard game at Furman on Sept.
+In the 2017 season, he was named to the SoCon Fall Academic Team and SoCon Honor Roll, as well as being named SoCon Student-Athlete of the Week on September 27.
+He broke ETSU’s single-game passing record with a 434-yard game at Furman on Sept.
 30 and ranked among the Bucs’ single-season leaders in pass attempts (322, 4th), completions (182, 5th), passing yards (2,213, 6th) and passing touchdowns (14, T-7th).
-He would also rank fifth in the SoCon in total offense (201.7) and total offensive touchdowns (15).
+He ranked fifth in the SoCon in total offense (201.7) and total offensive touchdowns (15).
 He tied a career-high with three touchdown passes in the season-opening win against Limestone and Furman, and set a new single-game program record by completing 15 straight passes to start against Limestone.
 The longest pass of his career would also occur against Furman with a 78-yard pass.